ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 ![Multi-file upload](img/multi_file_upload.png)

-## Edit new or existing Content items
+## Edit new or existing content items

-Each Content item is based on a [content type](create_edit_content_types.md).
+Each content item is based on a [content type](create_edit_content_types.md).
 The content type defines what Fields you have to fill in when creating a new item.
 It may also determine the layout or style in which this item is displayed.

 Fields marked with an asterisk (\*) are required.
-You can't save the Content item without filling them in.
+You can't save the content item without filling them in.

-Some Fields, such as *Relation* Fields (which link two Content items) or *Image* Fields require you to select a different Content item to link to.
+Some Fields, such as *Relation* Fields (which link two content items) or *Image* Fields require you to select a different content item to link to.
 A *Location* Field is a point on the map.
 You can type the place name, enter its coordinates, or select it on the map.

 <a name="relation_field"></a>

 !!! note

-    When you create or edit a Content item that contains an *Image* or an *Image asset* Field, you can perform basic image editing functions by using an [Image Editor](../image_management/edit_images.md).
+    When you create or edit a content item that contains an *Image* or an *Image asset* Field, you can perform basic image editing functions by using an [Image Editor](../image_management/edit_images.md).

 ### Edit Rich Text Fields